Decorative Utilitarian Buildings

 The first thing that caught my eye was the awesome, stylized type on the left side of the building.

-The exterior looked to be in beautiful shape.
-So beautiful, in fact, that the gold detailing above the doorway was glistening in the sun.
+exterior looked to be in beautiful shape.
+So beautiful, in fact, that

 While we're on the subject of service stations, it's always important to mention these places.